sam-dude/Xtudie/README.md

-# Xtudies
+# Xtudie

-Xtudies is an educational web app that provides students with apt and detailed school materials.
+Xtudie is an educational web app that provides students with apt and detailed school materials.
 It adds quick quiz and literary works analysis.
 The sole aim is to improve and ease studying.

 live preview at  https://sam-dude.github.io/Xtudies/